js-neo/js-neo/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-## My name is Yuriy Vedernikov.</br>I'm a Javascript full stack developer.</br> I'm learning the JavaScript programming language and all related technologies.
+####  I'm learning the JavaScript programming language and all related technologies.